UbiquityRobotics/fiducials/fiducials/README.md

 stream.
 To use:

     Video_Capture camera_number [capture_base_name]

 If the image does not come up, try again.
 If comes up with the image rotated horizontally.
+If it keeps coming up screwy, unplug the camera and try again.
+Honest, it is unclear what the issue is.

+To use image capture, first click on the image to shift the input focus to Video capture.
+To capture an image, type the [space] key.
+To exit, type the [Esc] key.

+### Fly_Capture

+The Fly_Capture program capture is used to display video from a Pt.
+Grey video camera and capture a sequence of images from video stream.
+To use:

+    Fly_Capture camera_number [capture_base_name]

+If the image does not come up, try again.
+If comes up with the image rotated horizontally.
 If it keeps coming up screwy,